zhva/Android-app/pixie/README.md

 - Launching the Application should always open the Timeline Screen
 - The Profile Screen needs to accept a userId as navigation argument

-_Note:_ For this task its only necessary to navigate to anotther Screen.
+_Note:_ For this task its only necessary to navigate to another Screen.
 The Screen Content is implemented within Task 7

 **Checklist**
 - [ ] Colors, sizes and spacings follow [Style Guide](Styleguide.pdf)